 Course materials that meet accessibility guidelines also provide a number of benefits to many students with clear navigation, search options, and additional ways to obtain information.
 They provide a set of good practices for document design and management.

-Instructional Support (IT) has links to guides for faculty on
+The Center of Instruction and Technology has links to guides for faculty on: